March 2025 Update

 New products and better textures

-In the background, the designer has become significantly more flexible.
-This allows us to map practically all types of textiles.
-As our first new example, we've added socks to our demo.
+Behind the scenes, the Designer has become significantly more flexible.
+This allows us to map virtually all types of textiles.
+As a first new example, we've added socks to our demo.

 Redesigned color management

-Color management has been fundamentally improved, with a clear focus on usability.
-The goal was to be able to maintain large color palettes faster and more structurally.
+Color management has been fundamentally improved with a clear focus on usability.
+The goal was to be able to maintain large color palettes faster and more systematically.

-Multiple colors can now be selected at the same time and edited together, for example to move them into a color set.
+Multiple colors can now be selected and edited together, for example to move them into a color set.
 There's a search function, freely assignable names, and simplified input for text, HEX, and CMYK values.

-New is also CSV import and export.
+New are CSV import and export.
 If you already have many colors in use, you can maintain them externally, upload them, adjust them, and import them again.
 Existing colors are cleanly updated without having to create everything new.

 Another production feature concerns cutting patterns.
-These can now be provided with clear borders so that laser cutters can automatically recognize and cut out shapes.
+These can now be provided with clear outlines so that laser cutters can automatically recognize and cut the shapes.

-This facilitates further processing in production and reduces manual intermediate steps, especially in automated workflows.
+This facilitates post-processing in production and reduces manual intermediate steps, especially in automated workflows.

 Surface management for maximum control

-Perhaps the most flexible innovation concerns individual surfaces of a product.
-For each surface, you can now define your own rules.
+Probably the most flexible addition concerns individual surfaces of a product.
+Rules can now be defined for each surface.

-You can specify that images, text, or patterns cannot be placed on certain parts.
-You can also assign custom color sets per surface.
+You can specify that no images, texts, or patterns may be placed on certain parts.
+Likewise, custom color sets can be assigned per surface.

-A typical example is a collar made from a different fabric that is only available in certain colors and should not be printed.
+A typical example is a collar made of a different fabric that's only available in certain colors and shouldn't be printed.
 In this case, you simply assign the collar its own color set and disable images, text, and patterns.
 The rest of the product remains unaffected.

-This allows even complex products to be mapped realistically and cleanly without overwhelming the customer with special rules.
+This way, even complex products can be represented realistically and cleanly without overwhelming customers with special rules.

 Conclusion